pdb-94/miguel/README.md

 The report focuses not only on the energetic results of the system evaluation but also on economic and ecologic parameters.
 This makes the results more comprehensible compared to the csv-files.
 The pdf-report can be used as a project brochure.

 ## Graphical user interface
 End of June 2023 a graphical user interface (GUI) has been implemented into MiGUEL to increase the usability of the tool.
-With the implentation the entry hurdle is lowered even more.
+With the implemtation the entry hurdle is lowered even more.
 The GUI follows the logical process as described above.
 The following list gives an overview of the different tabs and a short description of their function:
 1) **Get started**: Welcome Screen including a brief overview of MiGUEL and EnerSHelF.
 Select csv file format
 2) **Energy system**: Input mask to  create Environment class.
 3) **Weather data**: Displays weather data from PVGIS at selected location.